FarLeftLane/a2retronet/README.md

 # A2retroNET

 # This is a beta level fork.
 Use at your own risk.
 Backup your SD card before testing.
+See the Releases folder for more info.

 This project is based on [A2Pico](https://github.com/oliverschmidt/a2pico).